 | General tasks No memory advantage expected | — | No penalty |

 Correct something in Claude Code.
 Cursor already knows.
 OpenClaw remembers it on Telegram.
 Hermes picks it up in Python.
+A subagent learns a pattern — the orchestrator has it on the next call.
 Multi-store reads your team's shared engrams alongside personal memory — no copying, no syncing.
-Switch AI models next month; your memory carries over.
+Switch models next month; your memory carries over.

 Open the file.
 Read what your agent remembers.
 Edit it.
 Delete it.
 It's YAML on your disk — not a database, not a cloud, not a black box.
 Apache-2.0 licensed, forever.
 Unlike Mem0, Letta, or Zep, nothing leaves your machine unless you choose.